wang1hm/AstronomyNote/AstroNote/PaperReading/BH&Host Galaxy/Revisiting the SFR-Mass relation at z=0 with detailed deep learning based morphologies.md

 # Introduction
 Galaxy morphology is strongly correlated with their stellar populations, but its connection with mass assembly mechanisms and quenching events is still unclear

+Supervised deep learning (DL) methods based on Convolutional Neural Networks (CNN) using galaxy images as input： Galaxy Zoo (Willett et al. 2013) or Nair & Abraham (2010), were available.

+one that separates early (ETG) or late type galaxies (LTG) and the other that separates elliptical (Es) from lenticular galaxies (S0)